 - There was no significant difference in relationship quality for both types of couples.

-- For long distance couples, the farther apart they were geographically, the higher was their level of satisfaction, intimacy, and communication.
+- For long-distance couples, the farther apart they were geographically, the higher their level of satisfaction, intimacy, and communication.

-- The reason for relationships breaking down for both types were lack of emotional connections, and not the distance.
+- The reason for relationships breaking down for both types was the lack of emotional connections and not the distance.